ecntu/moonwise/README.md

 The rest of this repo is a simple "vibe coded" flask site for managing my own highlights.
 Live (with limited functionality if not logged in) [here](https://highlights.ecntu.com/).
-When logged in you can also add passages manually at `/add`.

 ## Setup